Krizeon/Krizeon/README.md

-- 👋 Hi, I’m Kevin Hernandez, aka @Krizeon.
+- 👋 Hi, I’m Kevin, aka @Krizeon.
 Come check out some of my cool projects that I have been working on!
 Currently featured: Color Seeker Game!
 - 👀 I’m interested in ...
 Learning to make games!
 Learning to be a full-stack engineer!
 - 🌱 I’m currently learning ...
 React!
 Look at Krizeon.github.io!
 - 💞️ I’m looking to collaborate on ...
 Looking into it!